 21.4.3 Access for new dwellings That new dwellings have appropriate vehicular access to a road maintained by a road authority.
-Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1

-New dwellings must be located on lots that have frontage with access to a road maintained by a road authority.
-New dwellings must have legal access, by right of carriageway, to a road maintained by a road authority, that is appropriate having regard to: The proposal meets the Acceptable Solution A1.
-Colebrook Road is maintained by State Growth.
-The application site has existing access and frontage arrangements.
-No (a) the number of users of the access; change is proposed. (b) the length of the access; (c) the suitability of the access for use by the occupants of the dwelling; (d) the suitability of the access for emergency services vehicles; (e) the topography of the site; (f) the construction and maintenance of the access; (g) the construction, maintenance and usage of the road; and (h) any advice from the road authority.
+Acceptable Solutions Acceptable Solutions A1 P1 New dwellings must be New dwellings must have The proposal meets the located on lots that have legal access, by right of Acceptable Solution A1. frontage with access to a carriageway, to a road Colebrook Road is road maintained by a road maintained by a road maintained by State authority. authority, that is Growth.
+The application • site has existing access appropriate having regard to: and frontage arrangements.
+No change is proposed. (a) the number of users of the access; criange is proposed. (b) the length of the access; (c) the suitability of the access for use by the occupants of the dwelling; (d) the suitability of the access for emergency services vehicles; (e) the topography of the site; (f) the construction and maintenance of the access; (g) the construction, maintenance and usage of the road; and (h) any advice from the road authority.